WARNING: Contains graphic images of a surgical nature.

 There were 19 amazing NHS staff in there for me.
 A team looking after me and three teams from NICU for each baby.

 I was now sat on the edge of the bed, wearing just a hospital gown, crying.
 A midwife crouched in front of me holding my hands.
-I was more nervous for the spinal block then anything!
+I was more nervous for the spinal block than anything!
 The anaesthetist had such a calming voice and I had to try and stay still and relax while he administered the drug.
 It was such a strange feeling!
 When I was lay on the bed afterwards, he sprayed a cold spray on my arm and then when he sprayed it on my lower half, I couldn’t feel a thing!

 Once my catheter was inserted, I was all prepped!

-My OH kept talking to me and making me laugh, so I would forget about my nerves.
+The babies dad kept talking to me and making me laugh, so I would forget about my nerves.

 “Ok, so the first one will be out in a few minutes.”